Red-tailed phascogale: Description

-The red-tailed phascogale is smaller and browner than its close relative the brush-tailed phascogale.
+The red-tailed phascogale is smaller and browner than its close relative, the brush-tailed phascogale.
 It is around 10 cm long and weighs about 60 g.

 As in the brush-tailed phascogale, male red-tailed phascogales die following their first mating as a result of stress-related diseases.
 Males rarely live past 11.5 months, although females can live to three years old.
-In captivity males and females can survive up to five years.
+In captivity, males and females can survive up to five years.

 The animal can leap up to 2 m.

-An arboreal and carnivorous species, the red-tailed phascogale has a varied diet, and can feed on insects and spiders, but also small birds and small mammals, notably the house mouse (Mus musculus), which has become ubiquitous in the landscape since its introduction by Europeans.
+An arboreal and carnivorous species, the red-tailed phascogale has a varied diet; it can feed on insects and spiders, but also small birds and small mammals, notably the house mouse (Mus musculus), which has become ubiquitous in the landscape since its introduction by Europeans.

-The red-tailed phascogale does not drink, as its water is metabolised through its food.
+The red-tailed phascogale does not drink, as its water is supplied through metabolizing its food.

 Distribution and habitat

-The red-tailed phascogale was once found across the whole of mainland Australia, and formerly widespread throughout central and western Australia but is now restricted to the southern Western Australian wheatbelt.
+The red-tailed phascogale was once found across the whole of mainland Australia, and formerly widespread throughout central and western Australia, but it is now restricted to the southern Western Australian wheatbelt.

-It is found in dense and tall climax vegetation, and appears to prefer those containing the Wandoo (Eucalyptus wandoo) and the rock sheoak (Allocasuarina huegeliana), as it has developed a resistance to the fluoroacetate the plants produce that is lethal to livestock.
-Most native animals have a resistance to this fluoracetate, but introduced species, like the red fox (Vulpes vulpes), do not, so it has been suggested that the red-tailed phascogale's survival in these areas could be attributed to this chemical.
+It is found in dense and tall climax vegetation and appears to prefer those containing the wandoo (Eucalyptus wandoo) and the rock sheoak (Allocasuarina huegeliana), as it has developed a resistance to the fluoroacetate the plants produce that is lethal to livestock.
+Most native animals have a resistance to this fluoracetate, but introduced species, such as the red fox (Vulpes vulpes), do not, so the red-tailed phascogale's survival in these areas has been suggested to be attributed to this chemical.

 Conservation status

 The animal is classified as near threatened by the IUCN Red List and vulnerable under the Australian EPBC Act.

-As of August 2022, the species' status under the various state and territory legislation is as follows:
+As of August 2022, the species' status under the various state and territory legislation is: